hmrc/api-platform-example-lambda/README.md

-# api-platform-example-lambda
+# API Platform Example Lambda

-This is a placeholder README.md for a new repository
+This is an example of an AWS lambda written in Scala.

 ### License